logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster.md

 - **backup_retention_period** (Number) The validity of cluster backups in days.
 If set to 0 cluster backups are disabled.
 Defaults to `0`.
 - **id** (String) The ID of this resource.
 - **init_script** (String) A bash script that will run on all nodes during their initialization (must start with #!/usr/bin/env bash)
-- **init_script_first** (Boolean) Run the init script before any other node initialization.
-WARNING if your initscript interfere with the following node initialization the cluster may not start properly.
-Make sure that you know what you are doing.
 - **issue_lets_encrypt_certificate** (Boolean) Enable or disable issuing let's encrypt certificates.
 This can be used to disable issuing certificates if port 80 can not be open.
 Defaults to `true`.
 - **managed_users** (Boolean) Enable or disable Hopsworks.ai to manage your users.
 Defaults to `true`.
 - **open_ports** (Block List, Max: 1) Open the required ports to communicate with one of the Hopsworks services. (see [below for nested schema](#nestedblock--open_ports))
 - **os** (String) The operating system to use for the instances.
 Supported systems are ubuntu in all regions and centos in some specific regions Defaults to `ubuntu`.
 - **rondb** (Block List, Max: 1) Setup a cluster with managed RonDB. (see [below for nested schema](#nestedblock--rondb))
+- **run_init_script_first** (Boolean) Run the init script before any other node initialization.
+WARNING if your initscript interfere with the following node initialization the cluster may not start properly.
+Make sure that you know what you are doing.
 - **tags** (Map of String) The list of custom tags to be attached to the cluster.
 - **timeouts** (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - **update_state** (String) The action you can use to start or stop the cluster.
 Defaults to `none`.